Motorized wheelchair: Environment

 Powerchairs may be designed for indoor, outdoor or indoor/outdoor use.
-A typical indoor powerchair will be narrow and short, to enable better manoeuvring around tight environments.
+A typical indoor powerchair will be narrow and short, to enable better maneuver around tight environments.
 Controls are usually simple, and due to the smaller design, the chair would be less stable outdoors.
-Tyres are often smoother (once called carpet tyres) to look after the flooring in a home.
-Indoor/outdoor powerchairs again will be as small in design as possible, but with a reasonable range in the batteries, some grippy tyres (but not big knobbly off-road tyres), these often include a kerb-climber to assist with manoeuvres where there are no drop kerbs.
+Tires are often smoother (once called carpet tires) to look after the flooring in a home.
+Indoor/outdoor powerchairs again will be as small in design as possible, but with a reasonable range in the batteries, some grippy tires (but not big wobbly off-road tires), these often include a curb-climber to assist with manoeuvres where there are no drop curbs.
 Intended for pavement use only.
-Outdoor powerchairs have a considerable range, a large wheelbase to help with stability, and large tyres which improve the comfort and handling of the chair.
+Outdoor powerchairs have a considerable range, a large wheelbase to help with stability, and large tires which improve the comfort and handling of the chair.
 These can sometimes be driven indoors in adapted environments, but not around a typical home.

 Some very large outdoor powerchairs have been designed with cross-country mobility in mind and show design convergence with other types of cross-country vehicle.